 While on the roof of his palace one day, King David spotted a beautiful woman bathing.
-Instantly attracted, King David had the woman, Bathsheba, brought to his palace.
+Instantly attracted, he had the woman, Bathsheba, brought to his palace.
 He then slept with her.

-Soon afterwards Bathsheba, who was already married, sent word to David that she was pregnant.
-In an attempt to cover up the affair, David recalled Bathsheba's husband, Uriah the Hittite, from where he was serving as a warrior fighting for Israel.
+Soon afterwards, Bathsheba, who was already married, sent word to David that she was pregnant.
+In an attempt to cover up the affair, David recalled her husband, Uriah the Hittite, who used to serve in his army.

 Despite showing Uriah all-out hospitality and even getting him drunk, David was unable to persuade him to return home to sleep with his wife.
-Uriah, a loyal military man, felt duty-bound not to indulge in such a luxury while his fellow soldiers were risking their lives on the battlefield.
+This loyal military man felt duty-bound not to indulge in such a luxury while his fellow soldiers were risking their lives on the battlefield.